thewheat/covidbn-resources/Readme.md

 - Some of the appointments will be brought forward while the rest will be slightly delayed

 * * *

-**Announcement on 27th October 2021: Consent Form for vaccination among adolescents aged 12 to 17 years old** (Source: [MoH Press Release 27 October 2021](http://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1079))

-- In preparation for the implementation of vaccination among adolescents aged 12 to 17 years old, consent form has begun to be distributed to parents and guardians through the Ministry of Education
-- Parents and guardians are requested to complete the form and to bring it along during the vaccination session for your children
-- It is hoped that this will contribute to a smooth administration of the COVID-19 vaccination when the programme commences in the near future.
-Mea
-- Meanwhile, for adolescents aged 12 to 17 years old who do not follow the official school system, a special vaccination session will be arranged at the end of the implementation of the vaccination programme for those aged 12 to 17 years old where the method of implementation will be announced at a later date.

-* * *

 **Commencing 26th October 2021: First Dose of Vaccination available as per walk-in basis** (Source: [GOVBN Telegram Post on 25th October 2021](https://t.me/govbnofficial/3539))
 - Available at all vaccination centers for all citizens and residents